Persia, the Magic Fairy: Impact and influence

 Persia stars in Adesugata Mahou no Sannin Musume, along with Creamy Mami and Magical Emi.
 She is also in Majokko Club Yoningumi A-Kukan Kara no Alien X, with Creamy Mami, Magical Emi and Pastel Yumi.
 The series was parodied in the 1985 hentai OVA Mahou no Rouge Lipstick.

-Distribution

-In the United Kingdom, the series was distributed by HIT Communications PLC in 1994 as The Adventures of Persia.

 Internationalization

-Magical Fairy Persia was released in and dubbed into Italian as Evelyn e la magia di un sogno d'amore by Studio PV.
-Was first broadcast on Italia 1 from September 1985, and was first broadcast on Italia Teen Television from July 8, 2004.
-It was also released in French as Vanessa et la Magie des Rêves from February 13, 1988.
+Magical Fairy Persia was released and dubbed into Italian as Evelyn e la magia di un sogno d'amore by Studio PV.
+It was first broadcast on Italia 1 in September 1985, and was first broadcast on Italia Teen Television on July 8, 2004.
+It was also released in French as Vanessa et la Magie des Rêves on February 13, 1988.